Arrive Mumbai, India

 Mumbai | The Gateway of India

 Explore the city’s classic sites, including the Gateway of India, an 85-foot-high arch whose design reflects India’s Muslim and Hindu traditions.
 Visit the Prince of Wales Museum and Mani Bhawan, a museum dedicated to the life and works of Mahatma Gandhi.
 Next, see the Dhobi Ghat, the largest open-air laundry in the world and a wonderfully colorful spectacle to behold.
-Tonight, enjoy a welcome dinner alongside fellow guests.
+Tonight, enjoy a welcome dinner.

 Udaipur | Cruise to Jag Mandir

-Visit the City Palace, a marble complex of palaces and galleries that offers unforgettable views of the lake and its surroundings.
-Take a tour of the Crystal Gallery in Fateh Prakash Palace, and stroll through Sahelion Ki Bari (Garden of the Maids of Honor).
-Pay a visit to a local painting school; later, embark on a private cruise to Jag Mandir, a marble palace on an island in Lake Pichola, followed by a Scenic Sundowner.
-The next morning, journey out of town for an excursion to Delwara and visit two important temple complexes: Eklingji, dedicated to Shiva, and deserted Nagda, built to honor Lord Vishnu.
-After lunch, return to Udaipur to enjoy the remainder of your afternoon at leisure.
+Fly to Udaipur and visit the stunning City Palace, a marble complex that offers unforgettable views of the lake and its surroundings.
+Continue to the Crystal Gallery in Fateh Prakash Palace, before arriving at your romantic hotel, set in the middle of Lake Pichola.
+The next morning, journey out of town for an excursion to Delwara and visit two important temple complexes — Eklingji, dedicated to Shiva, and deserted Nagda, built to honor Lord Vishnu.
+After lunch, return to Udaipur and stroll through Sahelion Ki Bari (Garden of the Maids of Honor) before returning to your hotel.
+Later, embark on a private cruise past Jag Mandir, a marble palace on an island in Lake Pichola.

 Jaipur | The Amber Fort